Code-Institute-Submissions/OdoJoe-D15-Movie-Lovers-Store/README.md

 ![models.py products](assets/validator_results/models.py_products.png)

-* I note there are some 'line to long' errors within the pylint results.
+* I note there are some 'line too long' errors within the pylint results.
 I believe these errors are not a big problem and at risk of breaking code I left them as they were.

 # lighthouse test: